Thursday, December 24, 2020

 But while the lack of documentation is not surprising, I do think it's odd that no models have turned up in the last 55+ years.
 Other small runs from the 1960s are known, even in multiples, like the wedgewood Fury Prancers, the wedgewood Longhorns, and the In Between Mares.
 Had red and green decorators really been available in stores as reported, you would think at least one or two would have survived and turned up in an estate sale or antique mall.
 Also, given that the traditional decorators were only available for about a year and given that they did not sell well, would Breyer really have added red and green horses to the unsuccessful blue and gold line up?

 It has been suggested by other collectors that the Christmas decorators may be the hobby's equivalent of the Mandela effect, and I suspect they're right.
 Human memory is of course fallible and definitely persuadable and changeable.
 The power of suggestion and confabulation of memories are common and well-known phenomena, and they are something pretty much all of us experience.
 I know I have absolutely misremembered things I thought I was certain of!
+This might also explain why this rumor doesn't appear to have begun circulating until the late 1990s.

 So with all of this in mind, I remain skeptical of the existence of vintage Christmas decorators.
 We can't prove their existence any more than we can disprove it, but as more time passes without one coming to light, the less likely it seems that any ever will.
 I sure would love a dappled red or green Five-Gaiter like the modern test pair that exists in the Breyer sample room.
 Maybe Breyer will bless us with some some vintage molds for their Christmas morning special run one of these years.
 Maybe even tomorrow?
 A girl can dream!